City of Liverpool F.C.: 2019–2025: Northern Premier League years

 Following a disappointing start to the 2020–21 season, Robinson departed as manager with the club bottom of the division, who was then replaced by Michael Ellison.
 However, due to the COVID-19 pandemic, the season was curtailed early by the FA.
 Prior to the end of the season, City of Liverpool defeated Buxton in the FA Trophy before being eliminated 2–0 by National League North side Darlington.

-At the club's AGM, both Cathy Long and Gary Walthew stood down as directors.
-Earl Jenkins was elected unopposed.
-The season was one of mid-table stability with club finishing in 9th position.
+The season was one of mid-table stability with club finishing in ninth position.
 The season was affected by a spate of season ending injuries to key players, culminating in the club signing 55 players throughout the season.
 The club achieved its best FA Cup run to date, reaching the third qualifying round before being eliminated by Buxton.
-On their cup run, they defeated National League North side Farsley Celtic, 3–0.

-The club's one season playing at Vauxhall Motors ended, with The Purps currently playing at Bootle FC's Berry Street Garage Stadium since the 2022–23 season.
-Michael Ellison was relieved of his duties after a defeat to Bootle and was replaced by Paul McNally.
+The 2022–23 season saw Michael Ellison was relieved of his duties after a defeat to Bootle. being replaced by Paul McNally.
 The club also brought in former Football League player Kevin Ellison.

-In the 2023–24 season, the club reached the third round of the FA Trophy for the first time after beating Buxton.
-In the third round, City of Liverpool faced a professional team for the first time in a competitive fixture, facing National League side Hartlepool United at home.
-Although the Purps were leading 1–0 at half time, they eventually lost 5–1.

-The club reached the final of the Liverpool Senior Cup for the first time with a semi-final victory over Tranmere Rovers.
+In the 2023–24 season, the club reached the playoff final of the Northern Premier League West Division but were defeated 2-0 by Prescot Cables.
+The club reached the final of the Liverpool Senior Cup but were defeated by Marine.

-The 2024-25 season was not a good one for the Purps.
-They finished bottom of the table andwere releagated back to the North West Counties League.
+In the 2024–25 season, the club finished on the bottom of the table and were relegated back to the North West Counties League.

+2025–2026: Return to, and exit from, the North West Counties League

+The 2025-26 season saw the club return to the NWCFL Premier Division.
+The club finished bottom of the table, and with only four league wins and a -149 goal difference were relegated for a second successive season.

+2026 - Liverpool Premier League

+Having failed to find a suitable groundshare for the 2026–27 season, the club was not included in the North West Counties first division structure.